ava-labs/subnet-evm/x/warp/README.md

 1. A transaction is issued on Blockchain A to send a message to Subnet B
 2. The transaction is accepted on Blockchain A (must wait for acceptance)
 3. The VM powering Blockchain A (ex: Subnet-EVM) should either
-    a) be willing to sign the message to allow an off-chain relayer to aggregate signaures from the Subnet's validator set (existing implementation)
+    a) be willing to sign the message to allow an off-chain relayer to aggregate signatures from the Subnet's validator set (existing implementation)
     b) aggregate signatures from the validator set of Subnet A to produce its own aggregate signature

 The signature of Subnet A's validator set attests to the message being sent by Blockchain A.